-"Thank you."
-The duck said.
-Then he walked back to the history section at the back of the building.
-After locating the ‘M' shelf it didn't take long before he found the book the librarian was talking about.
-"Finally..."
+"Thank you," Evina said.
+He walked back to the history section at the far end of the building.
+After locating the 'M' shelf, it didn't take long before he found the book the librarian was talking about.
+"Finally."

-He reached out his hand to take it but it was stuck.
-He pulled harder and it barely budged, sort of.
+He reached out his hand to take it, but it was stuck.
+He pulled harder, but it barely budged.
 It was like someone was pulling it from the other side.
-With curiosity he let go and watched it slide away.
+With curiosity, he let go and watched it slide away.

-Evina ran around the shelf to see who had done it.
+Evina ran around the shelf to see who had taken it.
 A cat stood there, surprised to see him arrive so suddenly.

 "Yeah hi.
 Listen, I was going to read that book."

 Evina was confused for a moment.
-"You mean... you actually know about the cogs?"
+"You mean, you actually remember the cogs?"

-"Of course I remember them!
-It wasn't all that long ago.
+"Of course, I remember them!
+It was only like, what... nine years ago?
 But I wanted to learn more about it to refresh my memory.
-I like to remember the past, back then things were different."
+I like to think about the past; things were so different back then."

-"Exactly."
+"Exactly!"
 Evina said.
-He didn't expect to find anyone else who thought that way.
-Nearly every toon longed for the past but really didn't remember much about it, and to be fair, most of them never paid attention in the first place.
+He hadn't expected to meet another toon who felt that way.
+Most toons longed for the past but really didn't remember much about it, and to be fair, most of them never paid attention in the first place.
 "Hey, maybe we can read it together."

-"Great idea!"
-The cat beamed.
-She took it to a table and Evina sat down beside her.
+"Great idea!" she beamed.
+She took it to a table, and Evina sat down beside her.
 She opened the first page and began to read the introduction.

-"Do the cogs mean anything to you?"
-The duck wondered.
+"Do the cogs mean something special to you?"
+Evina asked.
 "I don't understand how you still remember them."